F1 (film): Box office

-F1 has grossed $189.5 million in the United States and Canada, and $441.8 million in other territories, for a worldwide total of $631.3 million.
+F1 has grossed $189.6 million in the United States and Canada, and $444.5 million in other territories, for a worldwide total of $634.1 million.

-Opening to $146.3 million worldwide, the film is considered to be Apple Studios's first box office hit, and the first film from the studio to top the box office on its opening weekend.
+Opening to $146.3 million worldwide, the film is considered to be Apple's first box office hit, and the first film from the studio to top the box office on its opening weekend.
 It surpassed $200 million in its second weekend.
 In early August, it became the highest-grossing Brad Pitt film in history, surpassing the $540 million theatrical run of World War Z (2013).
 In September 2025, Variety reported the film was expected to make a theatrical profit of around $34 million.

 In the United States and Canada, F1 was released alongside M3GAN 2.0, and was projected to gross anywhere from $35 million to $60 million in its opening weekend, with most industry estimates around $40 million.
 The film made $10 million in previews, including $7 million from Thursday showings.
 It debuted to $57 million, topping the box office.
-In its second weekend, the film made $26.1 million, dropping 54%, finishing second behind newcomer Jurassic World Rebirth, and surpassing Napoleon (2023) to become Apple Studios' highest-grossing film.
+In its second weekend, the film made $26.1 million, dropping 54%, finishing second behind newcomer Jurassic World Rebirth, and surpassing Napoleon (2023) to become Apple's highest-grossing film.
 F1 made $13.1 million in its third weekend, finishing third behind Superman and Jurassic World Rebirth.